 Broadway has always had a lot of foot traffic due to all the restaurants and shops, and they don’t want the construction to hinder that.
 They are having a number of block parties throughout the construction season in an effort to keep bringing people around.
 These are centering around art, physical activity and their annual street fair.

 June 11th was their 3rd block party, Fit Fest.
 Ryde XYE, a spin studio located on Broadway, organized this event as a way to encourage healthy living and to get people moving.
 They used this event as a fundraiser for the Easter Seals Drop Zone (you can learn more about that here).
-A minimum $20 donation got you access to outdoor fitness classes that ran from 9am-5pm, each class being 35 minutes long.
+A minimum $20 donation got you access to outdoor fitness classes that ran from 9am-5pm and each class is 35 minutes long.
 There was spin, yoga, boot camp and more.
 I was excited to try some new things and was more than happy to donate since Drop Zone is something I’m trying to raise money for too!
 In fact, you can follow this link here to sponsor me, should you so desire!

 Since we only live a few blocks away, I walked down to Broadway at about 7:30 am.
 I was feeling pretty rough that morning from being at the Garth Brooks concert the night before and not getting to bed until about 3:30 in the morning.
 8:00 was when registration started though and I wanted to make sure I got there early.
 There were a few classes I knew I wanted to try, plus the first 50 people got a free pair of Lululemon socks.
-Obviously I needed some of those!
+Obviously, I needed some of those!

 Popeye’s Saskatoon, a supplement store, and Orangetheory Fitness, my regular gym, were also there with booths set up.
-I even got to chat with Kelly, one of my favorite trainers, for a bit.
+I even got to chat with Kelly, one of my favourite trainers, for a bit.
 That was great since I hadn’t seen her teaching for awhile!

 I got registered fairly quick and had a bit of time to waste before getting started.
 I signed up for four classes, breaking it up by alternating more intense cardio with something a bit more relaxing.

 The first class I booked in for was with Ryde XYE.
-They are a spin studio that’s still pretty new to Saskatoon and were the organizers behind this event.
+They are a spin studio that’s still pretty new to Saskatoon and were the organizers of this event.
 I was pretty excited to see all of the bikes set up outside, I knew it was going to be a fun class!
 The weather was perfect for it too.
 It was a bit cooler and mostly cloudy.
 We had been having some hot and humid weather earlier in the week and I don’t think I would have survived if it was like that!

 This was my second time taking a spin class.
 Ryde has a promo where you can try one class for free, so I had done that a couple of months ago.
 I had forgotten how much I hated spin.
 I don’t mean an actual full hatred, I mean the kind of hatred when during the class you can’t wait for it to finish, but when it ends you’re feeling good and are totally thinking that you would do that again.